Entanglement scaling in matrix product state representation of smooth functions and their shallow quantum circuit approximations: Constructing the encoding circuit using the MPS representation

-We also mentioned additional optimization which we performed in the gate synthesis procedure from the isometric tensors.
+We have also modified the gate synthesis procedure for the isometric tensors.
 In the standard procedure the 2-qubit isometry is extended into a full 2-qubit unitary matrix, from which the gate representation is synthesized.
 Such a general unitary synthesis requires, however, 3 CNOT gates and is not optimal.
 In fact, to synthesize a general isometry only 2 CNOTs are needed and 1-qubit RY and RZ gates \cite{Iten_2016}, which we use, further reducing the overall and 2-qubit gate count.
 For real-valued functions one may even further simplify the circuits by only using the RY rotations \cite{Wei_2012}).
-The general procedure is summarized in Fig.\ref{fig: analytic_decomposition}.